 - $529 if you have no children

-These are very minor increases from 2018, but it’s still money that Uncle Sam will give you to erase your tax bill and provide you with some cash back if you qualify.
-The maximum credit for three or more children was $6,431 in 2018, so it’s increased by just $126, but we’re betting that you’d rather spend this money on your family than give it to the government.
+These were very minor increases from 2018, but it was still money that Uncle Sam was willing to give you to erase your tax bill and provide you with some cash back if you qualified.
+The maximum credit for three or more children was $6,431 in 2018, so it increased by just $126, but you’d probably rather spend this money on your family than give it to the government.

-You can earn a little more in 2019 before you’re disqualified from claiming the American Opportunity tax credit for educational expenses incurred by you, your spouse, or your dependents.
-The amount of the credit now begins reducing at AGIs of $116,000 for married taxpayers filing joint returns, up $2,000 from the $114,000 limit in 2018.
+You could earn a little more in 2019 before you would be disqualified from claiming the Lifetime Learning tax credit for education expenses incurred by you, your spouse, or your dependents.
+The amount of the credit began reducing at AGIs of $116,000 for married taxpayers filing joint returns in the 2019 tax year, up $2,000 from the $114,000 limit in 2018.

-You can still claim a tax credit for adoption expenses in 2019.
-These credits are set at $14,080 for special needs children and $13,810 for all other adoptions subject to income phase-out limits for higher earners.
-The same numbers apply to adoption assistance programs provided by employers.
-Assistance paid up to these limits remains excludable from income.
+You could still claim a tax credit for adoption expenses in 2019.
+These credits were set at $14,080 for special-needs children and $13,810 for all other adoptions, subject to income phase-out limits for higher earners.

 The Alternative Minimum Tax Exemption

-The alternative minimum tax (AMT) got its start in 1969 when it dawned on Congress that some wealthier taxpayers were claiming so many tax deductions, they were able to reduce their tax bills to approximately zero.
-This didn’t make the government happy so the AMT was introduced.
+The alternative minimum tax (AMT) got its start back in 1969, when Congress realized that some wealthier taxpayers were reducing their tax bills to approximately zero by claiming so many tax itemized deductions.

-It’s imperative that these exemptions be adjusted annually to match inflation or an unintended consequence would occur: Some middle-income taxpayers could be pushed over the line and subject to the negative tax consequences of a tax that was never designed to affect them in the first place, simply because of inflation.
-So the exemptions have once again been increased in 2019.
-They’re now set at $71,700 for single taxpayers and $111,700 for those who are married and file joint returns.
-If you earn less than these thresholds, the AMT is not your problem.
+It’s imperative that these exemptions be adjusted annually to match inflation, or an unintended consequence will occur: Some middle-income taxpayers could be pushed over the line and become subject to the negative tax consequences of a tax that was never designed to affect them in the first place, simply because of inflation.

 One Last Change

-We’re not done quite yet.
-Congress has one last gift for taxpayers in 2019—the repeal of the shared individual responsibility penalty payable by those who neglected to purchase health insurance coverage under the terms of the Affordable Care Act (ACA).
-Yes, that nasty penalty is gone, although the ACA is still alive and well.
-You won’t have to cough up your hard-earned dollars anymore if you don’t have coverage.
-The penalty was $695 in 2018.
-So go ahead and treat yourself to something healthy that won’t have you visiting the doctor.
+Congress had one last gift for taxpayers in 2019—the repeal of the shared individual responsibility penalty payable by those who neglected to purchase health insurance coverage under the terms of the Affordable Care Act (ACA).
+However, the ACA remained alive and well.